Get free assessment of your website’s lead collection Learn more

 Growth hacking vs. traditional marketing

 Growth hacking and traditional marketing might seem similar at first glance, but they are quite different approaches to growing a business.
-While traditional marketing focuses on tried-and-true methods, growth hacking is about creativity and thinking outside the box.
+While digital marketing focuses on tried-and-true methods, growth hacking is about creativity and thinking outside the box.
 And it’s true for both B2C and B2B growth marketing.

 Let’s take a closer look at the differences between growth hacking and traditional marketing:

-1. Speed — Growth hacking is about achieving rapid growth, while traditional marketing focuses on steady and consistent growth over time.
+• Speed — Growth hacking is about achieving rapid growth, while traditional marketing focuses on steady and consistent growth over time.

 Examples:

 On the other hand, Coca-Cola is a classic example of a company that has relied on traditional marketing for growth.
-Their iconic advertising campaigns, such as the “Share a Coke” campaign, are a prime example of traditional marketing at its best.
+Their iconic advertising campaigns, such as the “Share a Coke” campaign, are a prime example of ordinary marketing at its best.

 Brian Balfour, CEO of Reforge, a growth marketing consultancy, says that growth hacking and traditional marketing are not mutually exclusive.
 He believes that businesses can achieve the best results by combining the two approaches and using each to complement the other.